If you're headed to camp, here are some helpful details you'll need to know!

 We search college campuses all over the southeast for capable and qualified summer staff.
 Upon applying, summer staff are interviewed to see if their character matches the ministry of Camp Lurecrest.
 In addition, we run background checks, check multiple references, and pray over each candidate we hire.
 We are thorough in our staff hiring process so that our campers experience the very best of camp.

-Two Registered Nurses are on site each week, in addition to the two EMTs we have on full-time staff.
+Two Registered Nurses are on site each week.
 All medications are given by an RN.
 Summer staff are CPR and First Aid Certified.
-Our camp has an infirmary on site and is in within 30 minutes of a hospital.
+Our camp is within 0.5 mile of Lake Lure Fire Department's first responders and is in within 30 minutes of a hospital.
 Your camper's medical safety is of utmost importance to us.

 Ministry Safe Abuse Prevention